bitnami/charts/bitnami/dataplatform-bp1/README.md

 3. Solr with 2 nodes using the zookeeper deployed above
 4. Spark with 1 Master and 2 worker nodes

-One can optionally deploy the data platform with the wavefront observability framework in which case the wavefront collectors will be set up as a DaemonSet to collect the kubernetes cluster metrics to enable runtime feed into Tanzu Observability service.
-It will also be pre-configured to scrape the metrics from the prometheus endpoint that each application (Kafka/Spark/Solr) emits the metrics to.
+The data platform can be optionally deployed with the wavefront observability framework.
+In that case, the wavefront collectors will be set up as a DaemonSet to collect the Kubernetes cluster metrics to enable runtime feed into the Tanzu Observability service.
+It will also be pre-configured to scrape the metrics from the Prometheus endpoint that each application (Kafka/Spark/Solr) emits the metrics to.

 Bitnami charts can be used with [Kubeapps](https://kubeapps.com/) for deployment and management of Helm Charts in clusters.
 This Helm chart has been tested on top of [Bitnami Kubernetes Production Runtime](https://kubeprod.io/) (BKPR).
 Deploy BKPR to get automated TLS certificates, logging and monitoring for your applications.